 - Background: A personal statement discussing the origin of current and past research accomplishments, interests, and/or goals (250 words)

-- Explain the relevance of your ethnicity or background to the program’s goal of increasing the diversity of academic public health (150 words).
+- Explain the relevance of your background to the program’s goal of increasing the diversity of academic public health (150 words).

 - Current Harvard-affiliated fellows ONLY: How would the Yerby Fellowship expand your growth and development opportunities that are otherwise unavailable in your current fellowship?

 - Curriculum vitae

 - One publication sample (manuscript under review or dissertation excerpt is acceptable)